 Catherine had no choice but to gather her children and survive.
 With the rest of the Mormon refugees, Catherine had fled Missouri.
-She and her five children settled in the flat lands northeast of the bend in the river.
+She and her children settled in the flat lands northeast of the bend in the Mississippi that would become Nauvoo.

 Unlawful Intercourse.
-During Dr. Bennett's third visit to Catherine's home, he explained that he desired to have sex, and wished to have her grant his desires.
+During Dr. Bennett's third visit to Catherine's home, he explained that he desired to have sex.
+He wished to have her grant his desires.